 The main attraction of Kiama is the natural blow hole which keeps blowing high depending up on the tides.
 Also, there is a light house located next to it.

-Kiama is quite a busy area – the beautiful beach and the coastal walk are the reason why.
+Kiama is quite a busy area – the beautiful beaches and the coastal walk are the reason why.

 With plenty of food options along the coast, Kiama is an ideal place for a perfect afternoon on the beach.

 If you’re planning on making Kiama a day trip from Sydney, we recommend driving though so you can get out to the best spots and back in time for dinner.

 There are regular trains departing from Sydney, or you can drive up as well.
 Both will take approximately 2:30 – 3 hours and make for a long day trip.

 What To Do In Newcastle

 If you decide to drive, The Entrance is a nice pit stop along the way where you can have a cup of coffee or brunch at the wharf.

 Newcastle is famous for its beers, beaches & food scene, so make sure you set some time aside to hit up places like Merriweather Beach and try some fish and chips!

 BlackButt Reserve is a nature park which has a lot of wildlife and a few picnic areas.
 A great spot to hit in case the waves are too rough at the beach.

 There is no entry fee, and you get to see peacocks & kangaroos roaming freely.